 Raeuf Roushangar received a B.Sc in Biochemistry and Molecular Biology from Michigan State University in the summer of 2014.
 He enrolled in the Michigan State Universty Biochemistry Ph.D. program in the fall of 2014.
 Raeuf is currently working on building software tools for proteomics and metabolomics and other omics.
 He is a Paul and Daisy Soros Fellowship recipient (2015).

-Curtis Bunger is a sophomore student in the Honors College.
+Curtis Bunger is a junior student in the Honors College.
 He is interested in medical implementations of research.

 Hannah Rice is an undergraduate in the Honors College studying Fisheries and Wildlife with a concentration in Disease Ecology.
 She is interested in epidemiology and species conservation.